Welcome to my Rattie pages!

 - When looking for appropriate snacks for your Rats, look for packages that say they are for Small animals, Rats, Mice, Hamsters, Gerbils and occasionally guinea pigs, ferrets & rabbit snacks.

-A lot of rat owners feed their rats Lab blocks with no other rat food mixes mixed in, This is mainly done by breeders who don't want to buy a variety of foods.
+- Lab blocks (Harlan Teklab blocks): A lot of rat owners feed their rats Lab blocks (Harlan Teklab blocks) with no other rat food mixes mixed in, This is mainly done by breeders who don't want to buy a variety of foods.

-Feeding just Lab blocks will sustain a rat but feeding them a varied diet is much better for them and rats love food, so having a variety to chose from tends to make them very happy:)
+Feeding just Lab blocks will sustain a rat but feeding them a varied diet is much healthier for them.

 - My Rats listen for the sound of plastic packaging, and always come running when i eat cookies, chips or any foods that comes in bags.